yohasebe/monadic-chat/docs/README.md

 ## Overview

 **Monadic Chat** is a web application framework designed to create and utilize intelligent chatbots.
 By providing a Linux environment on Docker to GPT-4 and other LLMs, it allows the execution of advanced tasks that require external tools.
-It also supports voice interaction, image and video recognition and generation, and AI-to-AI chat, making it useful not only for using AI but also for developing and researching various applications.
+It supports voice interaction, image and video recognition and generation, and AI-to-AI chat, making it useful not only for various AI applications but also for developing and researching AI-powered applications.

 ## What is "Grounding"?